Edward Virginius Valentine

-Edward Virginius Valentine (November 12, 1838 - October 19, 1930) was an American sculptor from Richmond, Virginia.
+Edward Virginius Valentine (November 12, 1838 – October 19, 1930) was an American sculptor from Richmond, Virginia.

 Early life and education

 Edward Virginius Valentine was born on November 12, 1838, in Richmond, Virginia, to Elizabeth (née Mosby) and Mann Satterwhite Valentine.
-In 1853, he attended the Exhibition of the Industry of All Nations in New York City and he saw the August Kiss's Amazon Attacked by a Panther sculpture exhibited.
+In 1853, he attended the Exhibition of the Industry of All Nations in New York City where he saw August Kiss's Amazon Attacked by a Panther sculpture exhibited.
 The sculpture influenced Valentine to pursue a career in drawing and modeling.
-At the age of 18, he attended the Medical College of Virginia and he took anatomical studies and drew for plastic casts.
+At the age of 18, he attended the Medical College of Virginia and he took anatomical studies and drew from plaster casts.
 In September 1859, he sailed to Europe.
 He studied in Paris with Thomas Couture and François Jouffroy, in Florence, Italy, under Bonanti, and with August Kiss in Berlin.
 He received a Doctor of Laws from Washington and Lee University.